Physical Therapy Guide to Perthes Disease

 - An experienced pediatric physical therapist who also understands the importance of working with orthopedic surgeons who guide the rehabilitation plan needed to ensure the best possible outcomes for children with Perthes disease.

-The American Physical Therapy Association believes that consumers should have access to information to help them make informed health care decisions and prepare them for their visit with a health care provider.
+The American Physical Therapy Association believes consumers should have easy access to clear, reliable information that helps them make informed health care decisions and feel prepared for visits with their providers.

-The following resources offer some of the best scientific evidence related to physical therapy treatment for Perthes disease.
-They report recent research and give an overview of the standards of practice both in the United States and internationally.
-They link to a PubMed* abstract that also may offer free access to the full text, or to other resources.
-You can read them or print out a copy to bring with you to your health care provider.
+The following resources offer the best scientific evidence on the physical therapy treatment of Perthes disease.
+They cover recent research and standards of practice in the United States and globally.
+Whenever possible, they link to PubMed* abstracts (some of which offer free full-text access) or to other resources.
+You can read them to learn more or share them with your health care provider.

 US Library of Medicine, Medline Plus.
 Legg-Calve-Perthes disease. https://medlineplus.gov/genetics/condition/legg-calve-perthes-disease/.
 Accessed July 30, 2021.

-Mazloumi S, Ebrahimzadeh M, Kachooei A. Evolution in diagnosis and treatment of Legg-Calve´-Perthes disease.
+Mazloumi SM, Ebrahimzadeh MH, Kachooei AR.
+Evolution in diagnosis and treatment of Legg-Calve-Perthes disease.
 Arch Bone Jt Surg.
-2014;2(2):86–92.
-Article Summary in PubMed.
+2014;2(2):86-92.
+Article Summary on PubMed.

 Expert Review: